Siddharth133/StepsAI/README.md

-# Document Search and QA System
+## Steps AI assessment

-This repository contains the implementation of a robust Document Search and Question Answering (QA) system that utilizes Retrieval-Augmented Generation (RAG) with Tree-Based Hierarchical Indexing Techniques.
+This repository contains the solution to the StepsAI assessment which has objective of implementating a robust Document Search and Question Answering (QA) system that utilizes Retrieval-Augmented Generation (RAG) with Tree-Based Hierarchical Indexing Techniques.
 The system incorporates multiple advanced retrieval methods, including BM25 and Dense Passage Retrieval (DPR), to ensure highly relevant and accurate document retrieval.

+## Approach Highlights
+- Utilized Tree-Based Hierarchical Indexing and Retrieval-Augmented Generation (RAG).
+- Integrated BM25 and Dense Passage Retrieval (DPR) for improved results.
+- Focused on efficient document retrieval and context preservation.
+- Retained document structure and context.
+- Planned for query expansion and re-ranking.

 ## Features
 - **Tree-Based Hierarchical Indexing**: Efficiently captures the structure and organization of large textbooks, facilitating precise and context-aware document retrieval.
 - **Advanced Retrieval Techniques**: Implements hybrid retrieval methods, including BM25, Dense Passage Retrieval (DPR), and TF-IDF, to ensure high-quality search results.
 - **Query Expansion**: Enhances the search process by expanding queries using synonyms and related terms from WordNet, improving retrieval accuracy.